jjeanjacques10/newsletter-api/README.md

 </p>

-API to return a list of news from a newslletter.
+API that returns a JSON news list of popular newsletters.
 Currently, the API only supports one newsletter, but it will be extended to support more than one in the future.

 ### Technologies